yy2792/RQD_Liq/README.md

 ```

-One can see what funds inside the portfolio by running
+One can see what funds are inside the portfolio by running

 ```bash